 Her volunteer work includes Past President of CARFAC National (Canadian Artists’ Representation/Le Front des artistes canadiens), board member of the Art Gallery of Nova Scotia, and member of the Creative Nova Scotia Leadership Council, an advisory board on arts policy to the Nova Scotia government.
 As a founding member of the Sable Island Institute, Susan served as Vice President until October 2018.

-Susan visited Sable Island in August 2009 when she and fellow artist Richard Rudnicki organized a 10-day field trip for a group of visual artists and writers.
+Susan visited Sable Island in August 2009 when she and fellow artist the late Richard Rudnicki organized a 10-day field trip for a group of visual artists and writers.